Using the ONE Store In-App Library in Flutter

 </manifest>

-Starting from IAP SDK 21.02.00, you can specify the store app linked with the SDK by setting the android:value of onestore:dev_option as shown below.
+you can designate the store app integrated with the SDK by setting the `android:value` of `onestore:dev_option` as follows:

 <manifest>